CEMeNT-PSAAP/MCDC/docs/source/user_guide/execution/cpu.rst

 When running in Numba mode a significant amount of time is taken compiling Python functions to performant binaries.
 Only the functions used in a specific simulation will be compiled.
-These binaries will be cached, meaning that in subsequent runs of the same simulation the compilation step can be avoided.
+When ``--caching`` is enabled, compiled binaries can be reused by subsequent runs of a compatible simulation.
 The cache can be used as an effective ahead-of-time compilation scheme where binaries can be compiled once and shared between machines.
 For more information on caching, see :ref:`contributing/index:Caching` and `Numba Caching <https://numba.readthedocs.io/en/stable/developer/caching.html>`_.